-Last step before project writing is to give your plan a time-frame.
-For this we recommend making the so-called GANTT chart (most are made using MS Excel or Google Sheets).
+The last step before project writing is to give your plan a time frame.
+For this, we recommend making the so-called GANTT chart (most are made using MS Excel or Google Sheets).
 In essence, it is a table, where the first column signifies your project’s activities, while the top row is for time units (e.g. project months).
 The cells in between are highlighted (or somehow marked) according to when a specific activity will happen in the project.
 Check out an example:

 Why bother with GANTT chart?